-Kremlin critic Alexei Navalny hospitalized after being detained
+Kremlin critic Alexei Navalny is hospitalized after being detained

-Moscow (CNN)Russian opposition leader Alexei Navalny has been hospitalized with an "acute allergic reaction" after being placed in special detention, according to a spokesperson.
+Moscow (CNN)Russian opposition leader Alexei Navalny, who was hospitalized with an "acute allergic reaction" after being arrested last week, may have been affected by an "unknown chemical substance," said a spokesman for Navalny, citing a physician.

+Kira Yarmysh, Navalny's press representative, quoted a Facebook post by a personal doctor who was able to observe Navalny at the hospital where he was taken from a Moscow detention center.

+"We cannot rule out toxic damage to the skin and mucous membranes by an unknown chemical substance with the help of a certain 'third person,'" the post read, adding that visiting doctors were not given full access to Navalny.

+In 2017 Navalny was attacked with an antiseptic green dye that damaged vision in one of his eyes.

-Navalny, Russia's most outspoken opposition figure, was detained by police on Wednesday following a sweep of opposition candidates in the days leading up to anti-government demonstrations in the capital on Saturday.
+Russia's most outspoken opposition figure was detained by police Wednesday following a sweep of opposition candidates in the days leading up to anti-government demonstrations in the capital on Saturday.

 Writing on Instagram, Navalny said he was detained as he left his apartment to go on a jog.